 As a result of the increasing reliance on technology in the modern workplace, online security is a chief concern for most businesses these days.
 While there are a variety of potential security holes, one of the biggest concerns is your employees and the mistakes they could make that can lead to a breach in your computer systems, networks, servers, and sensitive data.
-Although human error has no cure, you can institute clear and direct IT policies designed to strengthen your online security and protect your business from malicious invaders.
+Although human error has no cure, you can institute clear and direct Red Deer IT services policies designed to strengthen your online security and protect your business from malicious invaders.

 Due to the undeniable need for computers and online connections in the business world of the 21st century, it has become common for employees to use the internet for much of the typical work day, and even phone communications through voip services.
 Since some of that online time is devoted to personal pursuits, it is essential to implement a comprehensive set of web policies to prevent possible security breaches from social media sites, personal emails, and other sites.
 These policies should include restricting internet use for business only, eliminating unapproved downloads and personal browsing, and barring employees from accessing their personal email on devices meant for business purposes.
 In addition, a section of the employee handbook should feature suggestions to promote safe browsing techniques, and another should outline company policy on the use of business devices on public wi-fi.